 What Ingredients Should I Avoid If I Don’t Want Creatine?

 Ingredients you should avoid if you don’t want creatine include:

-Transparent Labs says that they make their pre-workout without creatine because the massive amounts of caffeine can affect its ability to work.
+Transparent Labs says that their pre-workout without creatine is an excellent option because the massive amounts of caffeine can affect its ability to work.

 If you are looking solely for a supplement that can boost your energy and support your muscles, then this pre-workout is a good option.

-The side effects of a pre-workout without creatine are minimal as long as you follow the recommended serving amount.
+The side effects of a pre-workout with no creatine are minimal as long as you follow the recommended serving amount.

 I would also advise that you avoid proprietary blends if you can.
 Since they don’t reveal the exact ingredient amount, it can be challenging to determine if you are getting the correct dosage.